rfns/port/README.md

 You can check what each hook does by reading `%Studio.Extension.Base` [documentation](http://docs.intersystems.com/latest/csp/documatic/%25CSP.Documatic.cls?LIBRARY=%SYS&CLASSNAME=%25Studio.Extension.Base&MEMBER=&CSPCHD=000000000000oPMJCmLTaI$$s0x3lp1bujCh8EybMEuEEU5g8t&CSPSHARE=1).

-Unlike `%Studio.Extension.Base`, each hook should be implemented as class method and receive the `%Studio.Extension.Base` as the first parameter.

-Now let's make a little demo: consider a case where you need to do some validation before the file is saved, you would use _OnBeforeSave_.
+Unlike `%Studio.Extension.Base`, each hook should be implemented as class method and receive the `%Studio.Extension.Base` as the first parameter: consider a case where you need to do some validation before the file is saved, you would use _OnBeforeSave_.

 You must consider modifying the method signature from `%Studio.Extension.Base`: